dikortis/LetsTalkETC/Episodes/Episode_4.md

-don't think it was just cuz i was there they would have told me you know oh you're your chain sucks but they were like oh you know go et Cie so that was pretty cool
+don't think it was just cuz i was there they would have told me you know oh you're your chain sucks but they were like oh you know go ETC so that was pretty cool

 **Cory:**
- yeah that's a good feeling
+ yes that's a good feeling

 **Carlo Vicari:**
-yeah that was pretty cool but um oh so the other thing that wants to talk to you guys about um now that we covered kind of background you know what's going on now how you got interested in ET c and all that stuff and we touched on the network issues that were experienced last week what do you guys see i guess on the horizon as far as ET c or any thing you'd like to see going forward or suggestions or just on maybe you know far-off dreams that you have for the platform and just kind of wild stuff just throw it out there oh ok let's go to ninja what
+yes that was pretty cool but so the other thing that wants to talk to you guys aboutnow that we covered kind of background you know what's going on now how you got interested in ETC and all that stuff and we touched on the network issues that were experienced last week what do you guys see i guess on the horizon as far as ETC or any thing you'd like to see going forward or suggestions or just on maybe you know far-off dreams that you have for the platform and just kind of wild stuff just throw it out there let's go to ninja what